GalaxyLittlepaws/LSL-Scripts-by-Galaxy-Littlepaws/Easter Egg Hunt/ReadMe.md

 ## How to edit

+You can edit these variables in Main:

+* `points` - This is the amount of points that the egg is worth.
+If you're not using points, keep it at 0.
+* `needGroup` - This is a boolean that will determine if the egg needs to be found by someoen wearing the group tag of the rezzed egg.
+* `agentRange` - This is the distance that the user needs to be from the egg to be able to see and click on it.
+This is to prevent cheating by camming.

 ### API

 The API script is the script that you will need to edit to change the settings of the game.
 It is the script that you will need to attach to the game object that you want to be the 'Egg Hunt' object.
 You will need to edit the following variables: